bw-math/bw-math/source/assignments/classwork/probability/00_INTRODUCTION.rst

 	f.
 The card is black or a queen.

 	g.
 The card is neither nor a queen.

-10. You select a number randomly between 1 and 1000.
+4. You select a number randomly between 1 and 1000.
 What is the probability the number selected is divisible by 5?

-11. Among 33 students in a class, 17 of them earned A's on the midterm exam, 14 earned A's on the final exam and 11 did not earn A's on either examination.
+5. Among 33 students in a class, 17 of them earned A's on the midterm exam, 14 earned A's on the final exam and 11 did not earn A's on either examination.
 What is the probability that a randomly selected student from this class earned an A on both exams?

+6. Suppose that the probability a student at a school is a male and skips at least one day of school during the school year is 0.12.
+Suppose the corresponding probability for a female is 0.06.
+What is the probability of randomly selecting a student at this school who will skip at least one day of school during the next 12 months?

+7. Suppose that 75% of all investor invest in the stock market and 45% of them in invest in fixed income bonds.
+If 85% of investors invest in the stock market or fixed income bonds, what percentage invest in both?

+8. Suppose at the next Comic-Con, you sample 400 super nerds.
+300 of them like *Star Wars* or *Star Trek* or both, 160 of them like *Star Trek*, and 120 of them like *Star Wars* and *Star Trek*.
+What is the probability that a super nerd selected at random from this sample likes *Star Wars*?

-12. The coefficients of the quadratic equation :math:`x^2 + bx + c = 0` are determined by tossing a fair die twice.
+9. The coefficients of the quadratic equation :math:`x^2 + bx + c = 0` are determined by tossing a fair die twice.
 The first outcome is *b* and the second outcome is *c*.
 Find the probability the equation has real roots.

 Proofs
 ======

-10. TODO: prove some basic probability things
+1. **Basic Proofs**

+Prove the following theorems using the :ref:`axioms_of_probability`,

+	a. **Complement Theorem** For any event **A**, :math:`P(A^c) = 1 - P(A)`

+	b. **Difference Theorem** If :math:`A \subseteq B`, then :math:`P(B - A) = P(B \cap A^c) = P(B) - P(A)`.

+	c. **Inequality Theorem** If :math:`A \subseteq B`, then :math:`P(A) \leq P(B)`.

+	d. **Union Theorem** For any events **A** and **B**, :math:`P(A \cup B) = P(A) + P(B) - P(A \cap B)`.

+2. **Advanced Proofs**

-11. Let **A** and **B** be two events, not necessarily mutually exclusive.
+a.
+Let **A** and **B** be two events, not necessarily mutually exclusive.
 Prove the following inequality

 .. math::